Weekly Lessons & Socials – West Coast Swing

 - Code of Conduct

-NOTE that the beginner-appropriate class is always the later class (7:45pm).
-Experienced dancers who take the earlier class are welcome to stay for the following class to continue to work on their basics and welcome new dancers.
+NOTE that the beginner-appropriate class is always the later class (7:45 pm).
+Experienced dancers who take the earlier class may stay for the following class to continue to work on their basics and welcome new dancers.

 Please arrive 10-15 minutes prior to class to register, pay, and change your shoes.

-- 7:00 pm: West Coast Swing Vocabulary with Christian & Daniela
+- 7:00 pm: WCS Vocabulary (Intermediate) – Mirror Turns with Christian & Daniela

-- 7:45 pm: West Coast Swing Foundations 1 with Todd & Maria
+- 7:45 pm: West Coast Swing Foundations 1 (New Beginner Cycle!) with JP & Maria

 - 8:30-11:00 pm or later: DJ’ed social dancing

-April 2 is Newbie Night – bring a newcomer and you get in free that night
+January 7 is Newbie Night – bring a newcomer and get in free!

 - 8:30-11:00 pm or later: DJ’ed social dancing